The beautiful mountains of Washington make for a fast paced recreation spot throughout the year.

-The up to date, charming cabins in Packwood offer the most spectacular views of the Mount Rainier Park, and are only a few miles from the White Pass Ski Area.
+The up-to-date, charming cabins in Packwood offer the most spectacular views of Mount Rainier Park and are only a few miles from the White Pass Ski Area.

 Enjoy an intimate family time with Mountain Homes near ski slopes, or Packwood special accommodations and River homes, with deluxe amenities and services for winter stays.